Self-isolating is an experience you won’t soon forget

 Staying Mentally Healthy

-Thriving while staying in one-place for 14-days requires planning and resources.
+Thriving while in self-isolation requires planning and resources.
 A positive mindset makes a huge difference, but may not always be realistic, especially if you are feeling unwell.
 Top tips include connecting with others, eating healthy foods, staying as active as possible, getting plenty of rest, and finding satisfying ways to stay occupied.